Basics of Fiduciary Relationships: What Constitutes a Breach of Fiduciary Duty?

 Fiduciary duties and the laws which govern them are designed to ensure parties in a fiduciary relationship act appropriately and uphold legal obligations our society have deemed critical to the relationships themselves.
 Although unique facts and circumstances play a role in defining the specific nature of fiduciary relationships and legal duties, there are generally three basic types of fiduciary duties.
 These include:

-• Duty of Care – A duty of care refers to the fiduciary’s legal responsibilities in making decisions on behalf of an entrustor with the utmost care.
+1. Duty of Care – A duty of care refers to the fiduciary’s legal responsibilities in making decisions on behalf of an entrustor with the utmost care.
 For example, corporate directors or officers owe a duty of care to shareholders, and must ensure reasonable care is exhibited in any business decision that impacts the corporation and its shareholders.

-• Duty of Loyalty – Fiduciary relationships also involve a duty of loyalty, which is intended to ensure a fiduciary never places their own interests before the interests of an entrustor.
+2. Duty of Loyalty – Fiduciary relationships also involve a duty of loyalty, which is intended to ensure a fiduciary never places their own interests before the interests of an entrustor.
 A director or officer, therefore, has a duty to make decisions in the best interests of shareholders or the corporation as a whole, and cannot benefit from opportunities, compete with corporations, or gain profit (unless specifically stated) due to decisions they make.

-• Duty of Good Faith – A duty of good faith exemplifies the fiduciary duty in that it obligates a fiduciary to base decisions on good faith.
+3. Duty of Good Faith – A duty of good faith exemplifies the fiduciary duty in that it obligates a fiduciary to base decisions on good faith.
 A corporate director or officer would have the duty to ensure any decisions they make are in the best interests of shareholders and the corporation.

-When is a Fiduciary Duty Breached?
+When Is a Fiduciary Duty Breached?

 By defining fiduciary duties, our laws protect individuals who suffer harm and losses when fiduciaries with whom they have entered into a legal agreement fail to uphold their obligations to act in their best interests.
+Aside from the particularities of any given case, there are a few essential elements plaintiffs must prove when bringing a breach of fiduciary duty claim.

-Damages – When successful, a breach of fiduciary claim can provide a prevailing party with various damages or equitable remedies.
+If successful, a breach of fiduciary claim can provide a prevailing party with various damages or equitable remedies.
 These include:

 • Actual damages and lost profits incurred by plaintiffs as direct losses resulting from the breach of duty, and indirect or economic injuries such as business disruption, compromised customer relationships, and more.